bluerobotics/bluerobotics.github.io/thrusters/m100-motor.md

 ##Quality Control

-We perform the following tests on every thruster before they are shipped.
+We perform the following tests on every motor before they are shipped.

 * **Insulation Test**, also know as a hipot test.
 We submerge the motor in water and measure current leakage at high voltage (250V) to ensure that the insulation is sufficient.